CivMC/Civ/plugins/bastion-paper/README.md

 To compile:
  * Download Bukkit
  * Download Citadel
+ * Download Humbug
- * Link to Bukkit and Citadel and compile
+ * Link to Bukkit, Citadel, and Humbug then compile